 This is the plot of Bible for me, as it were, or the heart of the matter.
 With little exception, most matters outside of this message are debatable for me, at best, but not worth castrating a brother for.
 For the most part, sticking to the above message alone separates us from most major religions.
 Jews, for example, do not believe Jesus was the messiah, and, therefore, did not die for our sins.
 Muslims believe that Jesus was a prophet, and did not die on a cross for the sins of the world.
 The list goes on, but suffice to say, if you believe what the New Testament scriptures say above, you have a hard line division with just about every non-Christian faith out there.
 This should not surprise us.
 Jesus said, “I am the way, the truth, and the light.
 No one comes to the Father but by me!”

 Ultimately, every one of us has to answer this question in life, “What will you do with Jesus?”
-Will you repent from you sin, lay down your wicked ways and follow Him?
+Will you repent from your sin, lay down your wicked ways and follow Him?
 Alternatively, will you reject or ignore Him, insisting on living life your way?
-This serious decision carries with it the most serious of consequence for your soul.
+This serious decision carries with it the most serious of consequences for your soul.